 QUALITY AREA 2: CHILDREN'S HEALTH AND SAFETY 2.2 Safety Each child is respected 2.2.1 Supervision At all times, reasonable precautions and adequate supervision ensure children are protected from harm and hazard.
 2.2.2 Incident and emergency management Plans to effectively manage incidents and emergencies are developed in consultation with relevant authorities, practiced and implemented.
-I (hild I a see a s Management, educators and staff are aware of their roles and responsibilities to identify and respond to every child at risk of abuse or neglect.
+2.2.3 Child Protection Management, educators and staff are aware of their roles and responsibilities to identify and respond to every child at risk of abuse or neglect.

-QUALITY AREA 5: RELATIONSHIPS WITH CHILDREN 5 1 1 educator to Responsive and meaningful interactions build trusting relationships which engage and support each child to feel secure, confident and included.
+QUALITY AREA 5: RELATIONSHIPS WITH CHILDREN 5.1.1 Positive educator to child interactions Responsive and meaningful interactions build trusting relationships which engage and support each child to feel secure, confident and included.